-Any person having legal control of a student between the ages of 6 and 18, who has not completed the 12th grade, and who fails to send a student to school within three days of notification by the district that their student is not complying with compulsory attendance requirements [may] be issued a citation by the district for the student's failure to attend school.
-Failure to send a student to school is a Class C violation of law and is punishable by a court imposed fine.
+Any person having legal control of a student between the ages of 6 and 19, who has not completed the 12th grade, and who fails to send a student to school within three days of notification by the district that their student is not complying with compulsory attendance requirements may be referred to the building Principal or the District Student Services Supervisor at the District Office for the student's failure to attend school.
+Failure to send a student to school is a concern and should be addressed by attending a mandatory attendance conference.

-Additionally, a parent or guardian, or other person lawfully charged with the care or custody of a student under 15 years of age, may, under ORS 163.577 (1)(c), be found by the courts to have committed the offense of failing to supervise a child who has not attended school as required.
-Failing to supervise a child is a Class A violation.
-Violations, as determined by the court, may be punishable by a requirement to complete a parent effectiveness program approved by the court and/or a fine.
+Additionally, a parent or guardian, or other person lawfully charged with the care or custody of a student under 15 years of age, may be found by the courts to have committed the offense of failing to supervise a child who has not attended school as required.
+Failing to supervise a child may be a Class A violation.

-Because the law authorizes the school, not the parent, to determine which absences may be excused, the district has established the following criteria:
+Because the law authorizes the school, not the parent, to determine which absences may be excused; the district has established the following criteria: